Financial assets and liabilities of the households sector for certain financial instruments

 Fig. 1

-- Investment growth in debt securities amounted to 72 billion rubles in February and was driven by the persistence of high bond yields.
-Long-term debt securities of residents accounted for the largest share of household investments (+96 billion rubles), most of which were government securities.
+- Investments in debt securities increased by 164 billion rubles in March.
+Long-term debt securities of residents accounted for the largest share of household investments (+165 billion rubles), most of which consisted of government securities.

-- Households’ investments in shares and investment fund units and shares decreased by 158 billion rubles in February, due to active demand for less risky assets in the form of bonds and bank deposits.
+- Households’ investments in shares and investment fund units and shares increased by 265 billion rubles in March, primarily due to purchases of exchange-traded and closed-end investment funds.

 |